riff-lang/site/doc/language.md

 abc[..:2]               // "ACEGIKMOQSUWY"
 ```

-Reversed strings can be easily extracted with a downward sequence.
+Reversed strings can be easily extracted with a downward range.

 ```riff
 a = "forwardstring"
 a[#a-1..0]              // "gnirtsdrawrof"
 ```

-As mentioned in the [overview](#overview), a sequence is a type of
+As mentioned in the [overview](#overview), a range is a type of
 Riff value.
-This means sequences can be stored in variables as well as
+This means ranges can be stored in variables as well as
 passed as function parameters and returned from function calls.

 ### Concatenation